Aluminium Technology Centre

-NRC offers an array of R&D facilities and access to highly specialize scientific, technical and commercialization experts.
+NRC offers an array of R&D facilities and access to highly specialized scientific, technical and commercialization experts.
 NRC develops and transfers technologies through consortia, collaborative research contracts, services agreements and licensing arrangements, tailoring business opportunities to the needs of individual clients, partners and licensees.
 Contact us to develop a project to meet your R&D challenges.

 The NRC-ATC scientists combine their efforts in the ALTec Industrial R&D Group devoted to vehicles weight lighting with aluminium or multi-materials components.
 It offers to industry members an easy access to aluminum fabrication process expertise by sharing the costs of the project.